octobercms/docs/backend-forms.md

 <a name="field-email"></a>
 ### Email

-`email` - renders a single line text box with the type of `email`, triggering a specialised "email" keyboard in mobile browsers.
+`email` - renders a single line text box with the type of `email`, triggering an email-specialised keyboard in mobile browsers.

     user_email:
         label: Email Address